Rights and Issues Investment Trust PLC: Holding(s) in Company

 9. Information in relation to the person subject to the notification obligation

-Ultimate Name of % of voting rights if it % of voting rights through financial Total of both if it equals controlling controlled equals or is higher than instruments if it equals or is higher or is higher than the person undertaking the notifiable threshold than the notifiable threshold notifiable threshold
+Ultimate Name of % of voting rights if it % of voting rights through financial Total of both if it controlling controlled equals or is higher than instruments if it equals or is higher equals or is higher than person undertaking the notifiable threshold than the notifiable threshold the notifiable threshold Dartmoor Nicholas Investment 10.005480 10.005480% Howard Lewis Trust Limited

 10. In case of proxy voting